Craio/RaspberryPi/UnicornWeather/readme.md

 Usage
 -------
-(Just as a note before we get started, check out [ZeevG's ReadMe](https://github.com/ZeevG/python-forecast.io) here for a more detailed explination of how their project is used and how this integates with UnicornWeather)
+(Just as a note before we get started, check out [ZeevG's ReadMe](https://github.com/ZeevG/python-forecast.io) here for a more detailed explanation of how their project is used and how this integrates with UnicornWeather)

 ---

 In order to use this script you will need a free [Forecast.io Developer account](https://developer.forecast.io/) and the longitude and latitude of the location you are interested in gathering weather information.

-You can find the longitude and latiitude from the Forecast.io website by seaching for your location and taking note of the URL.
+You can find the longitude and latitude from the Forecast.io website by searching for your location and taking note of the URL.

 For Example: